Sat

 Can I smoke on the hostel?

-No, it is not allowed to smoke on the hole enclosure.
+No, it is not allowed to smoke on the whole area.

 Are animals admitted?